 An ANN cannot be selected, developed, trained, or verified using any structured methodology.
 It is well-known that an ANN's solution quality depends on the size of the training set, the number of layers, and the number of neurons in each layer.

 Many people feel the output would be more accurate when there's more data in the training set.
 However, it is untrue.
 A training set that is too small will prevent the network from learning generalized patterns from the inputs, whereas one that is too large will cause the generalized patterns to disintegrate and make the network susceptible to input noise.

 A neural network model is often called an "ultimate black box".
 A lack of explanation behind probing solutions is a significant disadvantage - there's an inability to explain why or how the solution breeds distrust in the network.
 It's because of this problem that some industries, especially the medical community, avoid using a neural network model.

-Today, neural networks are used in a wide range of applications across multiple industries.
+Today, neural networks are used in a wide range of applications across multiple industries, leveraging the power of machine learning.
 Their use in businesses has witnessed a sharp growth of 270% in the past few years.
 Here are some areas in which neural networks are extremely effective.

 Speech Recognition: Artificial neural networks are now routinely used in speech recognition technology.
 Earlier on, statistical models, such as the Hidden Markov model, were used in speech recognition tech.

 Image Recognition: This application comes under the wider category of pattern recognition.
 Many neural networks have been developed to recognise handwritten characters, whether letters or digits.
 With numerous other applications, including facial recognition in social media, and the processing of satellite imagery, Image Recognition is a field that is rapidly expanding.

 Text Classification: Many applications, including web search, information filtering, language identification, readability testing, and sentiment analysis, depend on text classification.